-3. Timney AR15 Drop-In Trigger Module
+3. Timney AR 15 Trigger Drop-In Module

 I have one rifle with a Timney Drop-In Trigger Module, and I really like it.
 This trigger has two things going for it that the factory original and ALG Enhanced triggers don’t offer.
 First, it’s a single-stage trigger.
 There’s no movement or take-up at all.
 I press against the trigger, and when I reach the amount of pressure required to trip the trigger, it breaks cleanly and crisply.
 Second, this trigger is modular, meaning that the trigger, sear, hammer, and spring are all encased in a bright shiny yellow aluminum housing.

 The Timney is non-adjustable and comes with a preset pull weight of 4 or 4.5 pounds.
 That is significantly lighter than the standard original trigger pull weight, usually around 6.5 to 7 pounds.
-While pulls as high as 8.5 pounds being considered “within spec.”
+While trigger pulls as high as 8.5 pounds are considered “within spec.”
 It also has a very short, fast reset, meaning you can quickly fire a lot of rounds without much movement in your trigger finger.
 Timney Modular triggers cost around $190, a bit more than ALG Enhanced triggers.

 2. Geissele AR-15 Super Dynamic Trigger

 While I enjoy good single-stage triggers, my favorite type of shooting is usually on my belly with either a sling or a bipod.
 And I find that good two-stage triggers give me the most control over the exact moment the shot breaks.
-I can take up the first stage, make final checks on my breathing, position, and wind.
+I can take up the first stage, and make final checks on my breathing, position, and wind.
 When everything is just right, I simply press a bit more and let that shot go at the precise moment of my choosing.
-If I’m in position too long, and conditions never get “just right,” I can let off that first stage, relax and breathe some more before repeating the process.
+If I’m in position too long and conditions never get “just right,” I can let off that first stage, relax and breathe some more before repeating the process.

 Of course, two-stage triggers can slow you down a bit if you’re trying to shoot a lot of rounds very quickly, such as on a 3Gun stage.
 But I enjoy precision shooting the most.

-Geiselles will run you from just over $200 to over $300, depending on the model.
+Geissele Triggers will run you from just over $200 to over $300, depending on the model.

 Making Informed Choices on what’s the Best AR 15 trigger.